-When it comes to finding motorcycle transport services, there are two main methods: open and enclosed.
-Most motorcycles that are shipped long-distances require enclosed motorcycle transport services, simply for the fact that there aren’t as many open motorcycle shippers are there are enclosed.
+When it comes to finding motorcycle shipping services, there are two main methods: open transport and enclosed transport.
+Most motorcycles that are shipped long-distances require enclosed motorcycle transport services, simply for the fact that there aren’t as many open motorcycle shipping companies as there are enclosed motorcycle shippers.

 Typically, enclosed motorcycle transporters are recommended for long-distance shipments; if you’re shipping your motorcycle in-town or in-state, you may be able to get away with an open shipper, but we recommend against this if your motorcycle is really, really pretty and you don’t want possible damage to happen.

-When searching for motorcycle transport services, a good question is whether or not you’ll want to purchase additional insurance against damage or theft during transport.
+When searching for motorcycle shipping services, a good question is whether or not you’ll want to purchase additional insurance against damage or theft during transport.

 Your motorcycle will be insured by the carrier’s base insurance policy, but chances are your motorcycle won’t be insured for the full value and as such might end up costing you out-of-pocket should it get damaged during transport.

-Most motorcycle transport services will provide additional insurance if you’re worried, and you should always ask about their cargo insurance and how much it actually covers before you ship.
+Most motorcycle shipping services will provide additional insurance if you’re worried, and you should always ask about their cargo insurance and how much it actually covers before you ship.